cemkiy/monkbot/README.md

 # monkbot

 Monkbot send market price to your discord server.
+If you need like this chatbot, communicate with me.

 - Btc
 - Eth
 - xrp

+Assets are configurable.

 Sending time options: